The Next Steps

 RESPONSE #9: It is true that everyone at Christendom is generally a faithful, practicing, believing Roman Catholic (we have had a number of non-Catholics over the years, but very few), and we see that as a good thing.
 There will be very few times later on in life where young Catholics will have the opportunity to be around so many other like-minded individuals who can help them grow in wisdom, virtue, and holiness.
 For the rest of their lives, they will be immersed in the world with people of other faiths, beliefs, and attitudes toward life, and during that time, they will utilize what they have learned at Christendom to help evangelize those with whom they come in contact.
 As far as diversity of race on campus, Christendom accepts anyone of any race – as long as they meet our admissions standards.
 Over the years, we have generally attracted mostly Caucasian Americans, but we have had various others from foreign countries and of diverse ethnic backgrounds attend.
 Christendom does not try to recruit any persons of any particular color or race – simply people who want to take advantage of the top-notch liberal arts education taught from a Catholic worldview in an authentic Catholic culture.
 If people want to do this, then we want them to attend.

 OBJECTION #10: “Christendom’s program of studies and core curriculum are pretty limited.
-They don’t let you pick and choose your curriculum and course of studies, but make everyone take the same classes for 2 years.
+They don’t let you pick and choose your curriculum and course of studies, but make everyone take the same classes for 2 and a half years.
 What happens if you don’t like studying philosophy or political science, or you’d rather spend more time studying literature and theology?
 You are not going to be happy there.”

 RESPONSE #10: Christendom’s core curriculum is unique and although it is true that you may end up having to take classes that you might not necessarily have picked, there is a very good chance that you will end up enjoying the class, and that what you learned in that class will give you an edge in life.
 For example, there is a class that we require called Metaphysics.
-There are many who would not understand why anyone would take this class, let alone mandate it, yet if you ask Christendom grads which classes had the most influence on their outlook in life, many would say it was Metaphysics, because it was in that class that they started to understand the reality of being, and the importance of philosophy for a true understanding of reality.
+There are many who would not understand why anyone would take this class, let alone mandate it, yet if you ask Christendom grads which class had the most influence on their outlook in life, many would say it was Metaphysics, because it was in that class that they started to understand the reality of being, and the importance of philosophy for a true understanding of reality.
 But if given the chance, most say they never would have taken the class – and that would have been a real shame.
 So, most colleges are like a buffet of classes, where students can pick and choose what looks good to them.
 The problem is that they are not always getting a balanced “diet” of classes, and as a result, their intellects are less capable of understanding the big picture in life.
 A core curriculum, such as the one Christendom offers, gives our students the opportunity to have a well-balanced education which will benefit them in their future careers.

 OBJECTION #12: “I’ve heard from others that Christendom is a super holy religious Catholic place, like a convent, monastery, or seminary.
 Why would you want to go there if you don’t want to become a priest, monk, or religious sister?
 Isn’t that why people go there and what all the alumni end up doing?
 And what if someone isn’t really ‘super’ holy?
-Will they still fit in, or will they be judged by the ‘holly rollers?’”
+Will they still fit in, or will they be judged by the ‘holy rollers?’”

 OBJECTION #13: “Christendom College likes to remind everyone all of the time that they don’t take Federal funds.
 But the bad thing about that is that you won’t get a very good financial aid package, or loans, and it will cost you way more to attend there than it would another college with Federal aid.
 You should definitely take it off your list of top colleges.”